-Futile or Non-Beneficial Treatment
+Futile or non-beneficial treatment

-Futile or non-beneficial treatment is treatment which is of no benefit, cannot achieve its purpose, or is not in the person's best interests.
+Futile or non-beneficial treatment is often used to describe treatment which is of no benefit, cannot achieve its purpose, or is not in the person's best interests.

-Health professionals decide whether or not treatment is futile on a case-by-case basis, and may withhold or withdraw treatment that is futile or non-beneficial.
-They have no obligation to provide treatment that is not in the person's best interests, or is inconsistent with good medical practice.
+Doctors decide whether or not treatment is futile on a case-by-case basis, and may withhold or withdraw treatment that is futile or non-beneficial.
+They have no obligation to provide futile treatment that is not in the person's best interests, or is inconsistent with good medical practice.

-A person or their substitute decision-maker cannot require or demand that futile or non-beneficial treatment be given.
+A person or their substitute decision-maker cannot require or demand that futile treatment be given.
 Their consent is not needed to withhold or withdraw it.
-A request for futile or non-beneficial treatment in an Advance Care Directive need not be followed.
+A request for futile treatment in an Advance Care Directive need not be followed.

-Queensland's law is different when the person does not have capacity.
-In that situation, a substitute decision-maker's consent is needed to withhold or withdraw treatment, even if it is futile.
+Queensland's law is different when the person lacks capacity.
+There, a substitute decision-maker's consent is needed to withhold or withdraw treatment, even if it is futile